« back to list

 Incompletes must be completed within these deadlines, or earlier if so established by the course instructor, or the grade will automatically revert to an “IF.”
 If an extension to the deadline is requested, the student should file the “Request for Exception to Academic Policy Form” and procure the approval of the instructor and the instructor’s Department Head.

 February 1 – Deadline for completion of work in order to replace incomplete grades awarded in the previous fall semester.

 March 15 – Deadline for completion of work in order to replace incomplete grades awarded in the previous Wintersession.

-October 15—Deadline for completion of work in order to replace incomplete grades awarded in the previous Spring semester or the previous Summer.
-Work received (by faculty) in the summer must be evaluated within ten (10) days after Fall term begins.
+October 15 – Deadline for completion of work in order to replace incomplete grades awarded in the previous spring semester or summer.
+Make-up work received from a student in the summer must be evaluated by the faculty within (10) days after Fall term begins.

 Incomplete grades are averaged into a student’s semester GPA with a grade point value of 0.00.
 Incompletes can affect a student’s academic standing.
 If the student’s GPA falls below the required minimum as a result, that student will be put on conditional probation.
 However, when reviewing a student’s record and determining his or her academic status with respect to good standing, probation, or academic withdrawal, the Academic Standing Committee will take note that this status may be temporary.
 If a student would otherwise be in good standing, a single incomplete grade will not normally be interpreted as justifying probation or academic withdrawal.